Thank you! Your submission has been received!

 Can Lights are a major source for heat escape in the winter due to stack effect (heat rising).
 This limits the effectiveness of attic air sealing.

 A complete pressure barrier (winter cap) of the homes top floor is essential to preventing heat escape.
 The can lights puncture the drywall and create (open windows) for heat to push its way through and reach the attic vents and go straight to the exterior.
-The can lights box trim have little holes where heat passes through.
-This causes you to literally heat the outside in winter with your paid gas from your furnace.

 1. This wasted heat (wasted energy) raises the cost of heating, but that is often the smallest concern.